line charts for analytics

 The Foundation for Construction Accounting

-Factoring for some of the essential differences from general accounting, construction accounting relies on a number of important concepts.
+Factoring for some of the essential differences from general accounting, construction accounting relies on several important concepts.

 1. Job Costing